Adidas Adicolor: Seven Short Films About Color

 +++

 I can't believe it.
 While I was working on recreating this site from its archived pages, as well as other outside sources, I experienced a disaster that I never want to go through again- water and smoke damage from a fire in my upstairs neighbors' apartment.
 I was away for the weekend at the shore and when I returned to my lower Manhattan apartment I saw fire trucks and police just leaving my street.
 I didn't think too much about it until I entered the buildings foyer and smelled the smoke.
 Then I opened the door to my apartment and encountered the mess from purgatory.
 Thank goodness I had my dog and computer with me.
 Smokey smelling, I was expecting to find water damage to the ceiling, walls, and furnishings.
 I desperately needed reassurance about the condition of my apt & especially my extensive collection of Batman memorabilia.
 I spent years gathering the best Batman T shirts and hoodies, some very rare ones I bought in Japan, and to tell the truth, they are my most prized possessions and are actually valuable.
 I even have a Batman sweatshirt autographed by Christian Bale, and a Joker hoodie signed by Jack Nicholson!
 The bedroom in my apartment is actually a showroom for these special Batman garments which I've been collecting since I was in grammar school.
-I was also a consultant for an online store featuring a very large selection of Batman shirt designs - MoonAtMidnight.com, which is now my fav webstore.
+I was also a consultant for an online store featuring a very large selection of Batman shirt designs.
 So I was greatly relieved to find that the fire had been limited to the foyer, never reached my apartment, and my Batman collection was completely spared.
 The whole episode inspired me to make a black and gray animated short entitled Water & Smoke about a NYC rat that goes away for the weekend only to return to his water and smoke filled burrow in a NYC brownstone.

 +++

-More Background On Adicolor
+More On Adicolor

 The Adidas Adicolor campaign, initiated in 2006, stands out as a pioneering blend of art, customization, and marketing within the sneaker culture.
 This campaign was built on the foundation of Adidas's rich heritage in innovation and personal expression, which began with the first Adicolor line launched in 1983.
 Originally, Adicolor introduced all-white sneakers sold with marker pens, encouraging customers to customize their shoes creatively.
 This concept was reimagined in 2005 with the re-launch of Adicolor, this time including a series of character-themed trainers, such as "Trimmy," "Betty Boop," and "Kermit the Frog," among others, along with a quote from Leonardo da Vinci emphasizing the beauty of colors starting from a white base.